andygock/realclock/README.md

 ## Rate limiting

 This server uses the express-rate-limit middleware to rate-limit requests.

+- Global Limit: The server allows up to 500 requests per minute across all clients.
-Each IP address is limited to 30 requests per minute.
-If a client exceeds this limit, the server will respond with a 429 Too Many Requests status code.
+- Per-IP Limit: Each IP address is limited to 50 requests per minute.

+If a client exceeds these limits, the server will respond with a `429 Too Many Requests` status code.

+This can be adjusted in `app.js` by changing the values in the `globalLimiter` and `perIpLimiter` configuration.

 ## Using PM2